You’re having the time of your life the one moment.

 You might not want to risk embarrassment by not asking about cost, but always check and confirm the price of any goods or services prior to purchasing.

-Mostly limited to China, this is where you’re approached on the street with an invitation for a massage.
+Mostly limited to China, this is where you’re approached by a well-spoken woman on the street with an offer for a massage.
+Or even just to show you where to get the best massage in the surrounding neighbourhood.

-Should you agree, you will be led to a private (often isolated) apartment.
+Should you agree, you will be led to a private, often isolated, apartment somewhere in the city.

 There are a couple ways this could go:

-- minutes into the massage, an official looking person will enter the room citing some illegalities and the mention of arrest demanding money (a bribe)
+- minutes into the massage, an official looking person will enter the room citing some illegalities, solicitation, and the mention of arrest — demanding money (a bribe).

-- a gang of hoodlums enter and demand a shocking fee compared to the price agreed on initially.
+- a gang of mafia enter and demand a shockingly high fee compared to the price agreed on initially for using the room and spending time with the girl.

 There came a point where I thought every cab driver was unprincipled, but I have met many a decent, honest taxi driver since then to know this is simply not true overall.